natanjunges/custom-desktop/README.md

 In the menu, select "Add repositories and install".
 When the execution is finished, log out and back in, but into the GNOME session (Wayland) instead of the Ubuntu one.

-Reopen the terminal in the `installer` folder and rerun the main script.
+Reopen the terminal in the `installer/` folder and rerun the main script.
 In the menu, select "Change icon and cursor theme and favorite apps".
-Then, for each user in the system, reopen the terminal in the `installer` folder and rerun the main script.
+Then, for each user in the system, reopen the terminal in the `installer/` folder and rerun the main script.
 In the menu, select "Apply changes (per user)".
 Whether or not the favorite apps layout should be preserved depends on the user's preference.
 In a fresh install, it should not be preserved.
 When the execution is finished for each user, log out and back into the GNOME session (Wayland) to apply changes.

 If you are not doing this in a fresh install, you might want to replace the installed snaps with their equivalent flatpaks: [popey/unsnap](https://github.com/popey/unsnap). **Keep in mind that this tool is still in "pre-alpha" stage, and might not work as intended**. **You can [contribute](https://github.com/popey/unsnap#contributions) testing it and reporting bugs or missing flatpaks**.
-Only the generated scripts `00-backup` and `03-install-flatpaks` are required to be run, as the rest is already done here. `snap:firefox` is already replaced with the native deb package, so you should remove it from the generated `03-install-flatpaks` script.
+Only the generated scripts `00-backup` and `03-install-flatpaks` are required to be run, as the rest is already done here. [`snap:firefox`](https://snapcraft.io/firefox) is already replaced with the native deb package, so you should remove it from the generated `03-install-flatpaks` script.

-Reopen the terminal in the `installer` folder and rerun the main script.
+Reopen the terminal in the `installer/` folder and rerun the main script.
 In the menu, select "Purge unused packages".
 After some execution, a list is shown with the suggested packages to be purged.
 To decide which packages to keep and which to purge, consult the [Details](#Details) section below.
 The packages to be kept must be uncommented (removing the `#` prefix).
 Save the file with `Ctrl`+`S` and quit the editor with `Ctrl`+`X` and the commented packages will be purged.
 When the execution is finished, restart the system to completely unload the removed software.

 ### Remove
 Reinstall `ubuntu-desktop-minimal`: